 Conversely, with XVWeb, you invest time learning software that can adapt with your practice.
 XVWeb is compatible with more devices than any other imaging software, meaning you’ll never have to waste time and productivity as your practice grows.
 Should your practice consider investing in a CBCT scanner, you aren’t locked into any proprietary software that would prevent you from making that switch.
 XVWeb helps keep the costs of switching low from a productivity and financial standpoint.

-XVWeb offers compatibility with more devices than any other dental imaging software on the market.
+Apteryx XVWeb offers compatibility with more devices than any other dental imaging software on the market.
 With more flexibility, dental practices can use the devices they want, more easily grow their practice, and stay productive.
-To learn more about the benefits of open-architecture and the many other benefits of XVWeb, read our Why Apteryx XVWeb eBook.
-Schedule a free demo today to learn how open-architecture XVWeb can deliver more flexibility for your practice.
+To learn more about the benefits of open-architecture and the many other benefits of Apteryx XVWeb, read Why Apteryx XVWeb Infographic.
+Schedule a free demo today to learn how open-architecture Apteryx XVWeb can deliver more flexibility for your practice.